202C-Pilot/202C-Master-Course/forums-writing-activities.md

 xxx

 ## Writing Activity 4 - Project 2, IRG
 * Part One: Friday: Planning Work.
+Respond to the prompts for planning your IRG.
 * Part Two: Sunday: Peer Feedback.
+Provide peer feedback on prompt responses.

 xxx

 ## Writing Activity 5
 * Part One: Friday: Draft Submission.
+Complete a draft of your IRG.
 * Part Two: Sunday: Peer Feedback.
+Provide peer feedback on drafts.

 xxx

 ## Writing Activity 6

 * Friday: Project Reflection.
+Respond to the prompts for reflecting on your IRG.
 * Sunday: Project Due.

 ## Writing Activity 7 - Project 3, Job App